 In most individuals, there is a thin layer of bone that separates the carotid artery from the eustachian tube that does proffer some protection.
 But, this bone is not always present and therefore can not be counted on to protect the artery from any unintentional injury.

-So to summarize, given ear tube placement has profoundly less risk, much cheaper, and long history of effectiveness compared to balloon dilation of the eustachian tube which has significant risks, expensive, and unproven long-term results, it is actually no wonder that the balloon method has been slow to gain acceptance though it has been increasing.
+So to summarize, given ear tube placement has profoundly less risk, much cheaper, and long history of effectiveness compared to balloon dilation of the eustachian tube which has potentially significant risks, expensive, and unproven long-term results, it is actually no wonder that the balloon method has been slow to gain acceptance though it has been increasing.

 Balloon Dilation of the Cartilaginous Eustachian Tube.
 Otolaryngol Head Neck Surg April 2011 vol. 144 no. 4 563-569